schrobak/assistant/readme.md

 ### Why not use queues?

-Queues are a different think.
+Queues are a different thing.
 They are often used to get blocking tasks out of the request/response cycle, but they are uni-directional.
 There's no way to get progress or completion events.

 ### What is the messenger for?